As an Amazon Associate I earn from qualifying purchases.

 Now, there are some gray areas of things you can sell that you might not expect.
 Most braces and rehab items that are typically sold by/through a doctor or hospital can actually be bought and sold on eBay.
 Just be sure to do your research before listing and get a feel for what eBay is enforcing.

-Can I sell CPAP Accessories on eBay at least?
+Can I sell CPAP Accessories On eBay?

 In general, no. A CPAP mask is also considered a prescription device by the FDA.
 As such, you cannot sell it without a license.
 You might be able to get away with selling a power cord or maybe some tubing but you’re probably better off not trying to sell any of the accessories you have.